Corporal, 67/69 Bomb Disposal Section, Royal Engineers (Service Number: 2073122)

 Gunner, 4th Battery.
 2nd Welsh Brigade., Royal Field Artillery (Service Number 948)

-Ivor Hathaway was baptised at St John’s church Cardiff on 22nd Aug 1895.
-He was son of Albert Amos Hathaway, a dock laborer, and Emily Hathway née Billingham, both originally from Westbury, Gloucestershire.
+Ivor Victor Ernest Hathaway was born in Cardiff in 1895 baptised at St John’s church Cardiff on 22 Aug 1895.
+He was son of Albert Amos Hathaway, a dock labourer, and Emily Hathway née Billingham, both originally from Westbury, Gloucestershire.
 In 1901 the family were living in 89 Sanquhar Street, Splott.
 In the 1911 census the family had moved to 20 Diamond Street, Adamsdown, Cardiff.
 Before the war Ivor was a porter at Peacock & Sons in Clifton Street.
 In WWI he was a Gunner in Royal Field Artillery and died aged 19.
 He died in the 1st Eastern General Hospital, Cambridge of appendicitis on 2nd Feb 1915.
 He is buried in Cathays cemetery, Cardiff (plot EF.
 NC.
 9332.).
 He was remembered on a memorial in Cardiff (location currently unknown).
 Commonwealth War Graves Commission record.

 JOHN HENRY HAWKEN